 At the conclusion of Einstein's kinematical section, where he noticed the "peculiar" time-keeping differential between reunited clocks, he should have realized that his methods were obscuring the reality underlying the symmetrical measures across inertial frames.

 Einstein's confusion regarding a universal (absolute) frame of reference versus purely relative frames of reference is plainly evidenced in his 1905 paper on special relativity, "On the Electrodynamics of Moving Bodies", submitted to Annalen der Physik.

 In his initial wording, his second postulate states that "light is always propagated in empty space with a definite velocity c which is independent of the state of motion of the emitting body."

 With the word "definite", Einstein implies that light has an absolute (actual) speed in reality.
 But he doesn't explicitly state that there is a physically defined universal reference frame against which light has this definite velocity.

-Three pages later, when he restates this postulate, he uses a new wording which changes the meaning considerably:
+Three pages later, when he restates this postulate, he uses a new wording which fundamentally changes the meaning:

 "Any ray of light moves in the "stationary system" of coordinates with the determined velocity c, whether the ray be emitted by a stationary or by a moving body."

 Here he replaces "definite" with "determined" and uses quotes around stationary system.
-Thus he is already hedging on what he means by this postulate.
-To whatever extent he favors this second wording, he abandons the absolute character of his postulate as initially worded, indicating he is already preparing (with an eye on the results he anticipates) to abandon the very reference frame which could have brought clarity to his treatment.
+With this new wording, he abandons the absolute character of his postulate as initially worded, indicating he is already preparing (with an eye on the results he anticipates) to abandon the very reference frame which could have brought clarity to his treatment.

 That does not mean that Einstein's special relativity is not valuable.
 Einstein's treatment succeeds in predicting observations of electrodynamical phenomena.